Table of Contents

 Obkio's Chord Diagram with 8 Branches and 2 ISPs

 Now that you’ve completed your set up to monitor your SD-WAN performance, we can get started with identifying and troubleshooting SD-WAN issues.

 To begin the SD-WAN troubleshooting process, you need to identify SD-WAN issues by looking at what’s going on right now in your network.

-Maybe users are complaining about slow application performance or disconnection, and you need to know where to start.
-Well, you start with Obkio’s automatic alerts and Chord Diagram.
+Maybe users are complaining about slow application performance or network disconnection, and you need to know where to start.
+Well, you start with Obkio’s automatic network monitoring alerts and Chord Diagram.

 Obkio’s Chord Diagram is there to show you exactly what is happening in your network right now.